Turning Tide Productions

 on title for full page description.

-BEATING THE ODDS: Inside Three Urban Charter Schools Narrated by Sarah Jones An inside look at three high-performing urban charter schools in the Boston area that serve mostly low-income, Black and Latino students, many of whom are several grade levels behind academically when they enroll.
+BEATING THE ODDS: Inside Three Urban Charter Schools Narrated by Sarah Jones An inside look at three high-performing progressive community non-profit urban charter schools in the Boston area that serve mostly low-income, Black and Latino students, many of whom are several grade levels behind academically when they enroll.
 These schools set records for achievement and send the vast majority of their students on to college.
 Through interviews with students, teachers, and school leaders, as well as scenes depicting daily life inside the classroom and at school-wide events, BEATING THE ODDS presents an engaging examination of what makes these schools successful.
 Nationally broadcast on Free Speech TV.
 Currently under review for broadcast consideration by public television.

 58 minutes • DVD